sangsongthong-hexterika/MockPenetrationTestingReport/GoldenEyeReport/README.md

 ## Confidentiality Statement

 This document is the exclusive property of Severnaya Auxillary Control Station and Hexterika Cyber Lab.
 This document contains proprietary and confidential information.
-Duplication, redistribution, or use, in whole or in part, in any form, requires consent of both Severnaya Auxillary Control Station and Hexterika Cyber Lab.
+Duplication, redistribution, or use, in whole or in part, in any form, requires consent of both Severnaya Auxillary Control Station and Hexterika Cyberlab.

 Severnaya Auxiliary Control Station may share this document with auditors under non-disclosure agreements to demonstrate penetration test requirement compliance.